gokulkrh/amfoss-tasks/README.md

   Here I used the inspector window of the browser to find the HTML class of the title and url of the search results.
 Using Nokogiri I parsed two consecutive search results page and displays the first ten results in text format.

+4. Advanced XOR:

+  While going through the program I found out that the keylenght is 5, but I was still unable extract the plaintext.

 5.Get it using javascript: